On this page

 - Recontribution strategy over age 60

-- How a lump sum can affect your Age Pension
+- A super lump sum may affect your Age Pension

 What are the rules (and tax implications)?

-If you are 60 years old or older, any lump sum withdrawal from your SMSF is tax free.
+If you are 60 years of age or older and meet a condition of release such as retiring from gainful employment, any lump sum withdrawal from your SMSF is tax free.

-Retiring, for the purposes of accessing your superannuation funds for anyone between their preservation age and age 60, means that you don’t intend to work for more than 10 hours in each week in the future.
-All the trustees of the SMSF need to be satisfied that this will be the case and may ask the trustee to sign a declaration confirming they no longer intend to work such hours.
+For those who have reached their preservation age but are not yet 60, retiring means you have ceased gainful employment and don’t intend to be gainfully employed in the future.
+All the trustees of the SMSF need to be satisfied that this will be the case and may ask the trustee to sign a declaration confirming they no longer intend to work.

-Your preservation age depends on when you were born and is getting older and older.
-Currently it is 57 but as per the table below, it will soon reach 60 years old.
+Your preservation age depends on when you were born and is gradually increasing, as the table below shows.

 Not quite 60

-If you access your superannuation early, even if you have reached your superannuation preservation age and meet a condition of release, you will need to calculate your taxable and tax-free proportions when you withdraw a lump sum.
-You will only pay tax on the taxable proportion of your lump sum.
-Your tax-free component is the total of all the non-concessional contributions you have made to your superannuation fund over the years.
+If you access your super before age 60, even if you have reached your preservation age and meet a condition of release, you will need to calculate your taxable and tax-free portions when you withdraw a lump sum.
+You will only pay tax on the taxable portion of your lump sum.
+Your tax-free component is the total of all the non-concessional contributions you have made to your super fund over the years.

-For the taxable portion you can withdraw up to the low rate cap, which will also be tax-free.
-This is currently $205,000 but will increase to $210,000 next financial year.
+For the taxable portion you can withdraw up to the low-rate cap tax free.
+This is currently $230,000 for 2022–23.
 This amount is indexed in line with movements in Average Weekly Ordinary Time Earnings (AWOTE) in increments of $5,000 and is rounded down.

-Any amounts above the low-rate threshold will be taxed at 17 per cent, or your marginal tax rate, whichever is lower.
-The 17 per cent includes the Medicare levy.
+Any amounts above the low-rate threshold will be taxed at 17%, or your marginal tax rate, whichever is lower.
+The 17% includes the Medicare levy.

-Larger superannuation funds keep a track of your taxable and tax-free components, and many of the SMSF administration platform providers also track this amount on their platforms.
+Larger super funds keep a track of your taxable and tax-free components, and many of the SMSF administration platform providers also track this amount on their platforms.

-However, you will be in a very different tax position if you access the lump sum post 60 years old because it will be totally tax free.
+Don’t forget, you will be in a very different tax position if you access the lump sum after you turn 60 because it will be totally tax free.

 How do I take a lump sum?

 The process of taking out a lump sum payment is relatively easy.
-For a large superannuation fund it would involve writing a letter letting the trustee know you have reached your preservation age, have met a condition of release and wish to take a lump sum.
+For a large super fund, it involves writing a letter letting the trustee know you have reached your preservation age, have met a condition of release and wish to take a lump sum.

-For an SMSF, the trustee would also write a letter stating the same, the fund would then have a meeting and pass a resolution deciding the retiring trustee was eligible to receive a lump sum.
-The meeting would of course need to be minuted and that minute kept as part of the fund’s records.
+For an SMSF, the trustee would also write a letter stating the same.
+The fund would then have a meeting and pass a resolution deciding the retiring trustee was eligible to receive a lump sum.
+Minutes of that meeting would of course need to be kept as part of the fund’s records.

 The monies could then be withdrawn as cash or as a transfer or investments.